Volunteer at Daniell Cheetah Project

 As the project is self-sustaining, entrance fees generated by tours are not enough to run a project like this.
 Therefore the volunteer project was started.
 The day fee charged for volunteers at the project will contribute to funding the daily upkeep of the project like food, supplements (minerals and supplements that has to be added to their diet which the cats would naturally get in the wild but not always in captivity), veterinarian services, disinfectant for public entering the project, electricity, water, daily upkeep of the project, specialized milk for hand raised (if needed) cubs and kittens.

-Volunteering is an important part of the Daniell Cheetah Project as we believe, if more people could come into closer contact with this beautiful cat, they would realize how important the conservation of our wildlife is.
-Volunteering at our project offers you the opportunity to work with the trained staff and our resident cats.
+Volunteering is an important part of the Daniell Cheetah Project as we believe, if more people could come into closer contact with these beautiful animals, they would realize how important the conservation of our wildlife is.
+Volunteering at our project offers you the opportunity to work with the trained staff and our resident wildlife.

 • Learning about the animals and the environment they live in